hackforla/expunge-assist/README.md

 # Contact info

-Include at least one way (or more, if possible) to reach your team with questions or comments.
-Angela Molina - Project Lead - contact@hiangela.com or on Slack @hiAngela Erin Comerford - Co-lead - on Slack @Erin Comerford Cade Mallett - Co-lead - on Slack @Cade Mallett
+Angela Molina - Project Lead - contact@hiangela.com or on Slack @hiAngela

+Erin Comerford - Co-lead - on Slack @Erin Comerford

+Cade Mallett - Co-lead - on Slack @Cade Mallett